Dorischisom/Global-gas-flaring-reduction-analysis/README.md

 A trend visualization tracks flaring changes year-by-year.

 ##### Observations

+**Uzbekistan and Kazakhstan** lead in the speed of improvement, while Nigeria and Kazakhstan lead in total volume reduced, showing that the fastest improvers are not always the largest contributors by volume.

-- Several countries show steady structural decline.
+**Several countries show steady structural decline.**

-- Some exhibit volatility linked to:
+**Some exhibit volatility linked to:**

   - Oil production fluctuations
   - Infrastructure expansion delays
   - Policy shifts